Actindo-AG/Documentation/BasicOrderManagementProcess/BasicOrderManagementProcess_proStep.md

 The order contains, at least, the following basic data:
 - Customer details, such as name, number, billing and delivery address
 - Line items:
-    - ordered products, including price, quantity and ID number (SKU or similar)
+    - Ordered products, including price, quantity, and ID number (SKU or similar)
-    - applicable discounts and ancillary services, for example gift wrapping oder express delivery
+    - Applicable discounts and ancillary services, for example, gift wrapping oder express delivery

 ### 2. Order confirmation and stock reservation

 ![Order confirmation and stock reservation](../Assets/Screenshots/BasicOrderManagementProcess/OrderManagementProcess_2.jpg "[Order confirmation and stock reservation]")

-The Omni-Channels order is a mere "data container" with no internal logic, intended only for transferring order data between the sales channel and the *Order Management* module.
+The *Omni-Channels* order is a mere "data container" with no internal logic, intended only for transferring order data between the sales channel and the *Order Management* module.
 The order import status in the *Omni-Channel* module indicates the order data completeness.
-Orders are often not completely imported at once and changes occur at a later stage.
+Orders are often imported incompletely at first and then completed later.
 In this case, the order status stays as **Imported**.
 When the order data is complete, the order import status changes to **Complete**.

 The order is then further processed in the *Order Management* module, which generates an order confirmation (business document).
 As soon as an order confirmation is generated, a reservation posting is created in the *Warehousing* module.
 The purpose of a reservation is to ensure the availability of material at a later point in time.
 The available stock is, therefore, reduced by the quantity of line items specified in the order confirmation.
 A negative posting is possible at this point of the process, in which case a redistribution can be configured, if necessary, to arrange for the missing item(s) to be picked from another warehouse.